AnyLog-co/documentation/training/Session II (Deployment).md

 # Session II - Deployment of the test network

-If you do not have Docker credentials, or an AnyLog license key please contact us at [info@anylog.co](mailto:info@anylog.co)

 ## Overview

 This document describes how to deploy and configure an AnyLog Network.
 This guided session provides directions to: